 The TFR component is reviewed annually by the Remuneration, Nomination and Diversity Committee through a process that considers both individual and overall performance of the Company.
 In addition, remuneration consultants can be engaged to provide analysis and advice to ensure the directors' and senior executives' remuneration is competitive in the wider employment market.
 A senior executive's remuneration is also reviewed on promotion.

-No remuneration consultants have been used in the current year and no remuneration increases have been awarded to directors and executives for FY2019, a 2% increase in remuneration was awarded for FY2018.
+No remuneration consultants have been used in the current year and no remuneration increases have been awarded to directors and executives for FY2019 or FY2020.

 Short Term Incentive and Long Term Incentive Plans